 "Eternity bands are beautiful but tend to get a bit beat up on the underside of your hand," says Shapiro.
 "They are also tricky to size if you need an adjustment.
 Five-stone rings give the seamless look of an eternity band without having to worry about wear and tear from the bottom of your hand."

 Blanca Monrós Gómez Florence Solitaire Opal Ring

-The tender pearlescent glow of opals are oh-so sweet and quintessentially bridal.
+The tender pearlescent glow of opals is oh so sweet and quintessentially bridal.
 Here, a diamond-flanked, milky opal is set in 14k yellow gold.
-The nearly-opaque stone has warm-hued flashes of corals, pinks, and gold radiating from its center, perfectly complemented by the gilded glow of the yellow gold.
+The nearly opaque stone has warm-hued flashes of corals, pinks, and gold radiating from its center, perfectly complemented by the gilded glow of the yellow gold.

 "When selecting an engagement ring with a nontraditional gemstone, think about how soft the stone is," advises Shapiro.
 "Opals are beautiful, but they are on the softer side so they can get scratched over time.
 It's something to be mindful about."

 Allurez Cathedral Pavé Diamond Engagement Ring Setting

 Opting for a half band of diamonds rather than a full eternity band is another way to stretch your budget.
 This pavé diamond band only extends halfway around the finger leaving the back polished but still has that infinity look.
 A diamond center stone is set in 18k white gold.

 Emilie Shapiro Rough Diamond Halo Ring